The 4th of July marked the first anniversary of the death of my Father.

 There were moments of great hope too when we thought we were winning the war.
 Of course we were only winning the odd battle or borderline skirmish.
 You can’t be a heavy drinker and smoker for decades and not expect the ammunition dump that’s been accumulating inside you to detonate.

 When we all knew that the end was in sight, it felt like my parents and I were nervous flyers sitting in an airport departure lounge.
-We knew dad’s flight might be delayed for a bit but we had to make do with staring out and making nervous consoling small talk whilst watching a couple of other planes take off, bound for who knows where.
+We knew dad’s flight might be delayed for a bit but we had to make do with staring out and making nervous consoling small talk whilst watching other planes take off, bound for who knows where.

 However, I did not feel grief.
 Cancer’s foot soldiers had invaded and slowly annexed their way to an inevitable victory but for my father the pain and tyranny was finally at an end.
 He was set free.
 We were all set free.